hquang1999/OpenFlow_With_WMN/Documentation/RYU Controller.md

 pip install ryu
 ```

+You will see Ryu 4.34 in your pip freeze.
+However, this does not gurantee that it works.

 Then you must download the [git](https://github.com/faucetsdn/ryu) for the controller and additional programs.

 Alternatively, you can download the git and install from there: